This site uses affiliate links and I may earn a commission at no extra cost to you.

 Notes

-• If you can’t find baby bok choy in your local market, use regular-sized bok choy and cut them in half lengthwise.
+• Use bok choy instead: If you can’t find baby bok choy in your local market, use regular-sized bok choy and cut them in half lengthwise.
 Cutting them in half will also allow the sauce to be infused into the leaves, giving each bite additional flavor.

-• The initial step of blanching and cooling the bok choy isn’t strictly necessary.
+• Why to blanch first: The initial step of blanching and cooling the bok choy isn’t strictly necessary.
 However, that simple process locks in the bright green color of the vegetable and makes the bok choy much more tender and sweeter than simply stir-frying raw.

-• Make sure all your ingredients are ready and within reach once you start stir-frying.
+• Prep ingredients first: Make sure all your ingredients are ready and within reach once you start stir-frying.
 You will need to get the condiments and seasoning in there on time, or you will end up with a burnt dish.

 Nutrition